CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 So, n = sqrt(Amount in wei \* 2 \+ (number of coins in circulation)^2) - (number coins in circulation before the transaction).

 Solidity doesn’t have an inbuilt function for sqrt, so you can use this function instead.
-This calculates the square root using the babylonian method.
+This calculates the square root using the Babylonian method.
 ```
 function sqrt(uint x) returns (uint y) {
     uint z = (x + 1) / 2;